AUTeam2/server-setup/README.md

 `docker-compose exec -d -u 0 webinterface sh -c "/usr/sbin/crond -f -l 8"`

 If Cron is not running, the crontab jobs from django-crontab will not be executed.

+### Start background MQTT message handler

+The messagehandler is a background process.
+It subscribes to one or more topics on the Mosquitto server (i.e. listens to anything relevant, such as 'teststand1/inbound').
+The messagehandler processes incoming messages, in line with descriptions in documentation B41.
+In short, it first validates and inspects the received JSON data versus the protocol schema, then determines whether the message is either a status update or a result data transmission.
+It then stores the data in the relevant tables in the database for the given teststand.

+The background process is started by issuing a "django management command" at the command line.
+This command is either issued into the running django container, or if inside the container, issued directly to the manage.py interface.

+- Inject into container: `docker-compose exec webinterface python manage.py start_messagehandler`
+- Inside container (starts in foreground): `python manage.py start_messagehandler`

+The management command is defined in: `webinterface/demo_module/management/commands/start_messagehandler.py`

 ### Creating and destroying versus starting and stopping